roxannecodes/se_project_aroundtheus/README.md

 🔳 **PUT /cards/:cardId/likes**
   - Like a card
-  -  Response returns the updated card object with `likes`
+  -  Response returns the updated card object with `"isLiked":true`

 🔳 **DELETE /cards/:cardId/likes**

  - Remove current user's like from the card
- -  Response returns the updated card object with `likes`
+ -  Response returns the updated card object with `"isLiked":false`

 ## Future Directions